OpenBfS/UncertRadio/docs/first_steps.rst

 It is to be noted that uncertainties of input quantities can be entered in different fields.
-These are given in the following table, which corresponds to the TAB “Values, uncertainties”.
+These are given in the following table, which corresponds to the TAB "Values, uncertainties".

 Using the \*.TXP format of the project file, these fields are found under the section @Unc-Grid: described under the 6\ :sup:`th` to the 9\ :sup:`th` bullet; in the CSV format these are the columns 5 – 8 (E –
-H) under the section “Values, uncertainties“.
+H) under the section "Values, uncertainties".

 An uncertainty values must not be entered in column 10; dependent on the distribution types, it has to be entered in one of those columns given